GEOFFREY-MO/hackathon/README.md/README.md

 ## Support

-For support, please contact support@smartretailai.com
+For support, please open an issue in this repository or contact the maintainers.